Yomnamagdi/ITI_Examination_Project/README.md

 | `Desktop_App/`      | Source code of the app |
 | `Documentation/`    | All documentation including dictionary, requirements, and diagrams |

----

-## 📄 License

-This project is open-source.
-You may add your preferred license here.

----